kaffarell/southtyrol-bus-api/README.md

 # South Tyrol bus API
 Modern and easy to use wrapper for the [STA (Strutture Trasporto Alto Adige) API](https://data.civis.bz.it/de/dataset/southtyrolean-public-transport)

+#### Issues and PRs are welcome 🎓
+The Issue management happens on JIRA so if you want to participate you can hit me up with an email and I will add you to the board!

 ## Features
 Documentation can be found under docs/_build/html/index.html
  * StopFinderRequest (submit coordinates and you will get all the bus-stations near you)